samanthaixer/birthday_challenge/README.md

 So that I can enjoy using the webpage
 I want the webpage to be pleasing to the eye
 ```

+# Technologies used

+- RSpec and Capybara for unit and feature testing
+- Sinatra for building the webapp

 # Steps to install the project
 - `git clone git@github.com:samanthaixer/birthday_challenge.git`